laristra/portage/doc/concepts.md

 The available meshfree method is:

 - Portage::Meshfree::Estimate - use the output of Portage::Accumulate
-  to estimate the target field data with varying degree of accuracy.
+  to estimate the target field data with varying degrees of accuracy.

 ----